jsheyl/summerSchools17/ubc/patrick.md

 **Instructor**: Patrick Wall (PIMS)

-**Title**: Intro to Jupyter notebooks
+**Title**: Introduction to Jupyter notebooks and scientific computing in Python

 **Duration**: 3 hours

-**Target audience**:
+**Target audience**: general

-**Level**: beginner, intermediate, expert
+**Level**: beginner

 **Prerequisites**:
-* first item
-* second item
+* no prior knowledge

 **Course plan**:
-1. first item
-1. second item
-  1. first subitem
-  1. second subitem
-1. third item

-**Other information**:
+**Other information**: The instructor will direct participants to log in to ubc.syzygy.ca or pims.syzygy.ca for the session so that there is no software installation required.

 **Setup requirements**:
-* Patrick is teaching in his regular job the same afternoon, so we need to swap for a morning session